charliepark/fat_fingers/README.md

 Alternately, if there's a test case that we haven't written yet, just open up an "issue" here on the GitHub repo, and we'll get right on it.
 Or, if you want to write your own and send a pull request, that's cool, too.

-### What failing e-mails does Fat Fingers catch? ###
+### What failing emails does Fat Fingers catch? ###

-It's a moderately-long list, mostly centered around the kinds of e-mail providers that have lots of users (and lots of users prone to typo their e-mail providers' names).
+It's a moderately-long list, mostly centered around the kinds of email providers that have lots of users (and lots of users prone to typo their email providers' names).
 Your 'Yaho's, your 'Hotmali's, your 'Gmial's.
 That sort of thing.

 Also, just about every incorrect permutation of '.cm', '.cmo', 'comn', and all the other invalid TLDs that you think "there's no way someone could *possibly* type that in" (and yet, they do).